 Born in Hemel Hempstead, England, Luke Donald played golf with his brother, winning club championships, school titles and international junior amateur tournaments.
 Crossing the pond to attend Northwestern University on a golf scholarship, Donald won the individual NCAA Division I Men’s Golf championships men’s title in 1999, beating the scoring record formerly held by Tiger Woods.

 Donald turned professional in 2001 and the following year, won the Southern Farm Bureau Classic - becoming only the 11th rookie in PGA Tour history to earn more than $1 million in his first season.
 In 2004, he won the Omega European Masters and the Scandinavian Masters on the European Tour as well as being a member of the victorious European Ryder Cup team.
 By early 2005, he was in the top twenty of the Official World Golf Rankings and his win at the 2006 Honda Classic moved him into the top ten for the first time.
 Reaching a career high ranking of 6, 2010 was a big year for Donald, during which he won the Madrid Masters, came second at the BMW Championship, Tour Championships, the Northern Trust Open and placed in the top 10 at the Verizon Heritage, Transitions Championship and the World Golf Championships.
 He was also a member of the European team that won the 2010 Ryder Cup with a one point win over the U.S..
 Donald was the No. 1 money winner on the PGA Tour in 2011 with nearly $6.8 million in earnings and earned top spot in the Official World Golf Rankings.
 With another strong season in 2012, including a victory at the Transitions Championship, he spent a total of 56 weeks as the World’s Number One golfer during a back and forth battle with friend Rory McIlroy.
-He looks to regain the coveted title in 2013.
+Donald looks to get back into the Top–10 in 2014.